rafalp/Misago/dev-docs/plugins/hooks/restore-post-edit-hook.md

 #### `user: Union["User", str] = None`

-The user who restored the post, a `User` instance or a `str` with the user’s name.
+The user who restored the post, a `User` instance or a `str` with the user's name.

 #### `commit: bool = True`